Average 3 hour flight

 When you think of holidays to Portugal, dramatic coastlines and long sandy beaches come to mind.
 But the country has so much more to offer – Portugal’s history can be felt everywhere, from the ancient university town of Coimbra to Lord Byron's favourite Portuguese haunt, Sintra.
 Not forgetting the Portuguese cities of Lisbon and Porto, full of riverside views, cobblestone streets and rattling trams framed by looming cathedrals.

 Portugal's wild dune-covered beaches, dramatic cliffs, protected coves and long, sandy coastline, especially when holidaying in the Algarve, make for a popular year-round holiday destination.
 It’s high temperatures mean it’s perfect for a winter sun holiday too!
-So whether it’s a beach break to the popular Algarve resorts of Albufeira and Praiha da Rocha or city break in Lisbon, holidays to Portugal have something to satisfy everyone.
+So whether you’re looking for a relaxing beach holiday to Albufeira or Praiha da Rocha in Algarve, or a city break in Lisbon, holidays to Portugal have something to satisfy everyone.

 Along the Algarve, the beach features at the centre of daily life along with watersports and waterparks galore.
 Golf is also a popular choice on the Algarve coastline.
 For some culture on your holiday to Portugal, head to the cities of Lisbon and Porto.
 Shopping is a popular pastime too with everything from upmarket shops in the cities to the local markets along the coastline best buys include lace and embroidered linens, ceramics, leather goods and handcrafted gold and silver jewellery.
 Take a hop-on-hop-off bus tour in Lisbon, where you can also visit Fatima, a popular place of pilgrimage in the Catholic world where the Virgin Mary is said to have appeared.
 Enjoy a Portuguese wine tour and discover how the local wines are made from harvesting the grape to bottling the end product.
 Visit Evora, a UNESCO World Heritage site, housing the ruins of a Roman Temple, the Romanesque Gothic Cathedral, the Bones Chapel and the University.